May 21, 2013

-Concept: This checklist is intended to represent the general chronological order of a hypothetical game.
-The coach must be fully versed in all of the rules and how they are applied.
+Concept: This checklist is intended to represent the general chronological order of a hypothetical soccer game.
+The coach must be fully versed in all of the rules (Laws of the Game) and how they are applied.
 Everything below must be clearly demonstrated to all of the players.
+All of the Laws are subject to “Local Rules” based on the provisions of the competition.

 _____ 1.
 The Field

 Identify the Lines, Areas, Goals, Nets, and Corner Posts.
-Any balls rebounding back into the field from the goals, corner posts, or referee are still in play.
+Any balls rebounding back into the field from the goals, corner posts, referee, or assistant referees (if they are in the field of play) are still in play.

 _____ 2.
 The Ball